 Our transfer paper is for use with most any brand of polymer clay.
 I have had success using the paper with Premo!
 Sculpey, Sculpey III, FIMO classic, FIMO Soft and Kato clay.
 I imagine any polymer clay will work!
 The transfer layer of this paper is flexible, allowing it to wrap around cylinder shapes such as this tube bead.
 A slight surface texture may form, but does not affect the image appearance.
 Ink colors will not fade.
 As the package states, “What you print is what you get"!

 4. With the transfer still on the backing layer, roll the transfer up into a tube about the same thickness as the clay rope, so that it curls naturally.
 This will aid in the transfer clinging to the clay.
-As you can see int his photo, the transfer is already beginning to release just form the curling of the paper.
+As you can see in this photo, the transfer is already beginning to release just from the curling of the paper.
 This is fine and shows you how easy the TranzFuze

 paper will peel form the backing.

 6. Wrap the transfer around the clay tube keeping it straight.
 If the edges do not quite meet, or overlap, re-roll the clay tube and secure the transfer in place.
 To make an even bead, place a small piece of acrylic sheet on the bead and roll it, keeping the acrylic sheet level.
 Trim off any excess clay from the ends of the bead with a slicing blade.

 9. The beads are moisture proof as is, as they are sealed with the liquid clay.
 If you like a shiny surface (like I do), you can glaze your beads with any polymer friendly glaze, or you can sand a little and buff them.
 Be careful not to sand with a rough, low grit sand paper (400 is the roughest recommended).
 And, do not sand too much or you will reach the transfer layer and sand off the image itself.